With All My Might (Sparks song): Music video

 The song's music video was directed by Graeme Whifler and features Sparks as cowboys.
-Before "With All My Might" was settled on as the album's first single, the Mael brothers had already decided that their next video would feature them horse riding, regardless of the song.
-Whifler told The Los Angeles Times in 1984 about the shoot, "We filmed the guys on horses, the bird flying by and the campfire scene in front of a blue screen and then filmed the painted backdrops separately, so it's basically two different films edited together."
+Before "With All My Might" was settled on as the album's first single, the Mael brothers had already decided that their next video would feature them horse riding, regardless of the song's subject.
+Whifler told the Los Angeles Times in 1984 about the shoot, "We filmed the guys on horses, the bird flying by and the campfire scene in front of a blue screen and then filmed the painted backdrops separately, so it's basically two different films edited together."
 He added, "We also used a snorkel lens, functioning as a periscope, [which] allows you to bring the camera right down to the level of the miniature set that you want to shoot from."
 In 1990, Russell Mael recalled, "It [was] a real nice video, a fantasy western motif with us rocking on two real fake horses.
 [It] went counter to the song's seriousness."